 Part of the morbid allure of mummies lies in their surreal out-of-time physicality.
 Mummies from around the world offer people a glimpse into the literal, tangible past, bringing history to life in a way no written chronicle can.
 And when it comes to making ancient life seem real, few human relics can match the impact of the Inca mummy girl Juanita.

 Mummy Juanita – also known as Juanita the Ice Maiden – was discovered in the Andes in 1995.
 Uncannily well-preserved (even her organs and the contents of her stomach were intact) she immediately captivated researchers.
-She's believed to have been an Inca child sacrifice who was killed to please ... or appease ... the gods around the year 1450.
-She was a mummy long before she was found ... and centuries before civilization as we know it began to define the foundations of what we call contemporary life.
+She's believed to have been an Inca child, sacrificed to appease the gods around the year 1450.
+She was a mummy long before she was found.
 Nevertheless, if it hadn't been for the volcanic eruption that effectively dislodged her resting place, she might never have been discovered at all.

 Today, Juanita has been relocated from her icy tomb.
 She sits on display at the Museum of Andean Sanctuaries in Arequipa, Peru, where she seems to greet visitors from across the centuries.